BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 **Shared constant `SALARY_RECORD_INCLUDE`:**
 Any query that returns salary records needs to load the related job, categories, countries, and company in the same query.
 A shared constant defines this set of relations once, and every repository that fetches salary records imports it.
 This means if a new relation is added, there is only one place to update.

 **Analogy:** The repository is the pantry and the person who fetches ingredients.
-The kitchen (service) says "get me all salary records from Germany" and the repository goes and gets exactly that — no more, no less.
+The kitchen (service) says "get me all salary records from Germany" and the repository goes and gets exactly that, no more, no less.

 ---